Employment

 Coaching Positions

-General Summary: Successfully assists the head coach to develop the team and individuals in the USM track and field athletic program within the philosophies of the school which is guided by our Common Trust.
-USM is committed to academic and athletic excellence.
-The assistant coach will work with the head coach to lead and support a positive, educational based athletic program that closely follows the culture and interests of the school.
+General Summary: Successfully develops student athletes in the USM boys' basketball program, committed to academic and athletic excellence.
+Leads and supports a positive, education-based athletic program that closely coordinates with the academic and administrative leaders at the school.
 This opportunity could be combined with an academic or administrative position in the school.

 Essential Duties and Responsibilities: